paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-004-protection-of-timber-and-depredations.md

 (1) prejudice the outcome of pending or prospective petitions filed under, or

-(2) warrant the exercise of the authority contained in, section 7 of the Export Administration Act of 1979 [50 U.S.C.
-App.
-2406] with respect to the export of unprocessed timber.
+(2) warrant the exercise of the authority contained in, section 7 of the Export Administration Act of 1979 [[50 U.S.C.
+4606](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4606&num=0&edition=prelim)] with respect to the export of unprocessed timber.